brandendupont-mcw/eighteenth-cms/src/documentation-pages/technical-notes.md

 <a name="jail"></a>**Jail** is a sentence to local incarceration, generally for misdemeanor cases.

 <a name="probationjail"></a>**Probation with jail** includes any sentence of jail and probation, as well as inmate/outmate programs, work release, in-home detention, and weekenders.
-Incarceration

 **\*Non-incarceral** sentences includes any of the following:*